serenity-js/serenity-js/documentation/website/src/handbook/thinking-in-serenity-js/hello-serenity-js.md

 <div class="pro-tip">
     <div class="icon"><i class="fas fa-lightbulb"></i></div>
     <div class="text"><p><strong>Did you know?</strong>
-    Serenity/JS was born in June 2016, and to my knowledge was the first test framework written entirely in [TypeScript](https://www.typescriptlang.org/) from the very beginning.
+    Serenity/JS was born in June 2016, and to my knowledge was the first test framework written entirely in <a href="https://www.typescriptlang.org/">TypeScript</a> from the very beginning.
   </p></div>
 </div>